 Respiratory depression (slowed breathing) and death can rarely happen when methadone is taken as prescribed.
 This risk is increased when methadone is injected into the body or when it is mixed with other depressants including benzodiazepine medications and alcohol.

 Do not inject (“shoot-up”) methadone.
 This can cause uncomfortable symptoms including respiratory depression (slowed breathing) or death.

 Methadone is sometimes used as a pain reliever.
 There have been deaths reported in people who have never used opioids before after using methadone.

 Methadone is not recommended in people with severe liver disease.
-Liver injury is rare.
-This can be monitored through blood tests.
+Liver injury is rare and this can be monitored through blood tests.
 Alert your doctor immediately if you experience any yellowing of your skin and/or eyes, severe stomach pain, or severe nausea or vomiting.

 Tell all of your providers and pharmacists that you are on methadone.
-You should not take other medications with buprenorphine/naloxone without talking to your provider.
+You should not take other medications with methadone without talking to your provider.